iann0036/tf-cfn-provider/docs/providers/aws/RdsCluster.md

 `ClusterIdentifier` - (Optional, Forces new resources) The cluster identifier.
 If omitted, Terraform will assign a random, unique identifier.

 `ClusterIdentifierPrefix` - (Optional, Forces new resource) Creates a unique cluster identifier beginning with the specified prefix.
-Conflicts with `cluster_identifer`.
+Conflicts with `ClusterIdentifier`.

 `DatabaseName` - (Optional) Name for an automatically created database on cluster creation.
 There are different naming restrictions per database engine: [RDS Naming Constraints][5].

 `DeletionProtection` - (Optional) If the DB instance should have deletion protection enabled.
 The database can't be deleted when this value is set to `true`.
 The default is `false`.

-`MasterPassword` - (Required unless a `SnapshotIdentifier` is provided) Password for the master DB user.
+`MasterPassword` - (Required unless a `SnapshotIdentifier` or `GlobalClusterIdentifier` is provided) Password for the master DB user.
 Note that this may show up in logs, and it will be stored in the state file.
 Please refer to the [RDS Naming Constraints][5].

-`MasterUsername` - (Required unless a `SnapshotIdentifier` is provided) Username for the master DB user.
+`MasterUsername` - (Required unless a `SnapshotIdentifier` or `GlobalClusterIdentifier` is provided) Username for the master DB user.
 Please refer to the [RDS Naming Constraints][5].

 `FinalSnapshotIdentifier` - (Optional) The name of your final DB snapshot when this DB cluster is deleted.
 If omitted, no final snapshot will be